 What follows is a list of common contingencies to consider before you buy a home:

 Almost all home sale contracts will be contingent upon you, the buyer, being able to secure a loan or other source of financing with which to purchase the house.
 This contingency may place a time period between signing and closing in which the buyer must secure this funding.
 If you are able to pay cash up front for the sale of the home, then you will be able to omit this contingency.

 However, this is not to say that you, the buyer, have no choice in what type of financing to accept.
 You can demand that the contract is contingent upon you getting a loan of a rate of a certain amount or below, or the sale will not go through.

 A common contingency within a home sale agreement contract is one that gives the buyer the right to at least one home inspection before a certain date.
 This contingency should also give the buyer the opportunity to get out of the contract, or demand repairs, if the buyer is not, in good faith, satisfied with the condition of the house.

 This home inspection contingency also will generally allow the buyer to send in experts of his/her choosing to make the inspection, such as general contractors and pest exterminators.
 In addition, if the house is in an area known to have natural disasters such as landslides, then getting an expert in that field to inspect the home may also be demanded.

-If you are buying a home that is currently being built, you may want to consider asking for a contingency that would allow you to view the construction of the home at certain points during its construction to make sure that the home is being built up to a certain standard.
+Before you buy a home that is currently being built, you may want to consider asking for a home contingency that would allow you to view the construction at certain points during its construction to make sure that the home is being built up to a certain standard.

 A title report, done by an authorized title company, should be a contingency in almost all home sale contracts.
 When you purchase a house, be sure that you get the whole house.